benoitongit/osm-android/README.md

 # tile

-Android is free map library using Open street map tiles.
+Tile is a free Android map library using OpenStreetMap tiles.

 ## Features

 * Works offline, tiles are saved in a local sqlite database
+* Show current location
 * Overlays
   * markers
   * tracks
   * polygon

 ## Requirements

-...
+Tile works on Android X.X+ (API level XX+) and on Java X+.

 ## Gettting started